 , calls the Coveralls orb’s upload

 command.
-And below it, we’ll pass the path_to_lcov
+Below it, the path_to_lcov

-parameter, which tells the orb where to find the coverage report it should upload to the Coveralls API.
+parameter is passed, telling the orb where to find the coverage report it should upload to the Coveralls API.

 Adding a COVERALLS_REPO_TOKEN

-Finally, if you’re using a private CI service like CircleCI, the Coveralls API requires an access token to securely identify your repo.
+If you’re using a private CI service like CircleCI, the Coveralls API requires an access token to securely identify your repo.
 This is called your COVERALLS_REPO_TOKEN

 .

-To let CircleCI POST securely to the Coveralls API on behalf of your repo, just add your COVERALLS_REPO_TOKEN
+securely to the Coveralls API on behalf of your repo, just add your COVERALLS_REPO_TOKEN

-So let’s push all the changes we just made:
+Push the changes you just made:

 git add .